 Symptoms and Signs

 Acute pain, erythema, and swelling most commonly affect the pinna cartilage.
-Nasal cartilage inflammation is the next most common, followed by arthritis that varies from arthralgias to symmetric or asymmetric nondeforming arthritis involving large and small joints, with a predilection for the costochondral joints.
+Nasal cartilage inflammation is the next most common manifestation, followed by arthritis that varies from arthralgias to symmetric or asymmetric nondeforming arthritis involving large and small joints, with a predilection for the costochondral joints and knees.
 The next most common manifestations, in decreasing order of frequency, are inflammation of the eye (eg, conjunctivitis, scleritis, iritis, keratitis, chorioretinitis); cartilaginous tissue of the larynx, trachea, or bronchi (causing hoarseness, cough, and tenderness over the laryngeal cartilage); internal ear; cardiovascular system (eg, aortic regurgitation, mitral regurgitation, pericarditis, myocarditis, aortic aneurysms, aortitis); kidney; and skin.
 Bouts of acute inflammation heal over weeks to months, with recurrences over several years.
-Various rashes can develop.

 Diagnosis is established if the patient develops at least 3 of the following: